 Pieta House offers free, safe and inclusive one-to-one counselling to people in crisis.
 We give people the opportunity to tackle the issues they face and to rebuild their lives based on care and wellbeing.
 Our effective evidence-based approach is tailored to the need of each person and offers practical, emotional and psychological support.
 We also engage with our client's support network to help them understand the client's experience and to ensure they are supported on their journey.

 Your support will save the lives of those who otherwise might be lost.
-With your help we will see over 6,000 clients in 2017.
-Helping them to take back control of their lives, teaching them the skills to cope with challenges and empowering them to live happier and safer lives.
-By engaging with the clients' support network, we are increasing understanding of mental health issues and the available supports to those in need.
+With your help we saw see over 7,239 clients in 2017.
+As of November 2018, we have surpassed last years number and are on track to support more than 8,000 people in Ireland in 2018.
+We are helping them to take back control of their lives, teaching them the skills to cope with challenges and empowering them to live happier and safer lives.